cuzzo/react-complete-me/README.md

 Usage
 -----

-React Complete Me is an autocompletion framework built on [Facebook's React](http://facebook.github.io/react/ "React Homepage") and powered by [ElasticSearch](http://www.elasticsearch.org/ "ElasticSearch Homepage") It's built with the idea of customization in mind, and is easy to integrate.
+React Complete Me is an autocompletion framework built on [Facebook's React](http://facebook.github.io/react/ "React Homepage") and powered by [ElasticSearch](http://www.elasticsearch.org/ "ElasticSearch Homepage").
+It's built with the idea of customization in mind, and is easy to integrate.

 Why is this helpful?
 ElasticSearch autocompletes faster than nearly anything you've thought of.
 It's got built-in features for fuzzy and metaphone autocomplete.
 It can ignore articles.
 Recognize snynoyms.
 The list goes on...